tarcinapp/entity-persistence-gateway-policies/README.md

 Log in to your Keycloak admin console.
 Select the desired realm from the drop-down menu on the top left.
-Go to "Clients" from the left-hand menu and select your client postman.
+Go to "Clients" from the left-hand menu and select your client.
+Click on the "Dedicated Scopes" tab.
+Click on the {client-name}-dedicated.
 Click on the "Mappers" tab.
-Click the "Create" button to add a new mapper.
-Now, we will create the custom mapper with the following settings:
+Click on the "Add mappers" button.

 Name: Enter a descriptive name for your mapper (e.g., Custom Role Mapper).
-Mapper Type: Select Role Name Mapper.
+Mapper Type: Select User Realm Role.
 Token Claim Name: Set it to the desired name for the roles in the payload (e.g., roles).
 Multivalued: Select ON.
 Leave other settings as they are or adjust them according to your specific requirements.

 Click "Save" to save the mapper.
 Now, when a user logs in and requests an access token, the custom mapper will be applied, and the roles will be moved directly under the payload with the key roles.

-Please note that modifying the structure of the token payload may affect the compatibility of the token with some applications.
-Ensure that your applications can handle this modified token structure accordingly.

-If you want to test the token to verify the changes, you can use a JWT decoding tool like jwt.io to inspect the token and check if the roles are now directly under the payload.